smcclatchy/wrangling-genomics/index.md

 > ## Prerequisites
 >
 > This lesson assumes a working understanding of the bash shell.
-If you haven't already completed the [Shell Genomics](http://www.datacarpentry.org/shell-genomics/) lesson, and aren't familiar with the bash shell, please review those materials
+If you haven't already completed the [Shell Genomics](https://smcclatchy.github.io/shell-genomics/) lesson, and aren't familiar with the bash shell, please review those materials
 > before starting this lesson.
 >
 > This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the
 > concept of genomic variation within a population.
 >
-> This lesson uses data hosted on an Amazon Machine Instance (AMI).
+> This lesson uses data hosted on the JAX computing cluster and is only open to JAX employees.
 Workshop participants will be given information on how
-> to log-in to the AMI during the workshop.
-Learners using these materials for self-directed study will need to set up their own
+> to log-in to the cluster during the workshop.
+Learners using these materials for self-directed study will need to request their own account on the
-> AMI.
-Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop setup page](http://www.datacarpentry.org/genomics-workshop/setup.html).
+> the cluster from the [JAX IT Help Desk](https://jax.service-now.com/jax).
 {: .prereq}